53-Technical-support-group/CarpetFlatAdditions/README.md

 - Select the downloaded Datapack
 - Set Allow Cheats to `ON` so you will be able to enable mod features
 - Click on `More World Options...`
-- Choose `World Type: SkyBlock`
+- Choose `World Type: FlatWorld`
 - Create the world
-- Run `/function skyblock:enable_features` to enable SkyBlock features
+- Run `/function flatworld:enable_features` to enable FlatWorld features

 ### Multiplayer

 The mod and datapack are only required on the server.

 - Open `server.properties`
-- Change `level-type=default` to `level-type=skyblock`
+- Change `level-type=default` to `level-type=flatworld`
 - Make sure to delete or move the world folder in order to create a new world
 - Move the downloaded datapack to the `datapack` directory
-- Run `function skyblock:enable_features` to enable SkyBlock features
+- Run `function flatworld:enable_features` to enable FlatWorld features

 ## Features

-### SkyBlock Generation
+### FlatWorld Generation

-A SkyBlock world generates exactly like a Default generation world, but with every block removed.
+A FlatWorld world generates exactly like a Default generation world, but with every block removed.
 Biomes and Structure Bounding Boxes are kept in place.
 This means Husks will still spawn in Deserts and Blazes will spawn in Nether Fortresses, for example.